 There are also various other types of Non-Immigrant Visitor Visas which are obtained from an embassy or consulate and are designed for a range of purposes other than tourism.
 They allow visitors to enter for:

 It is also possible to obtain a Thailand visitor visa on arrival.
 Travelers from eligible countries arriving by air or by land can queue at immigration checkpoints on arrival.

 There are 48 checkpoints countrywide which issue the visa on arrival.
 Visitors must queue up, fill out the application form, and pay the visa fee.
 The visas allow visitors to stay in the country for up to 15 days.
 Visas on arrival cannot be extended.

 However, it’s now possible to get a Thai eVisa for arrival online before travel, saving applicants the time of queuing to complete the visa on arrival form at the border.
-Applying online will also save applicants money, as the Thailand Government has agreed to waive the online visa on arrival fee until 13th January 2019.
+Applying online will also save applicants money, as the Thailand Government has agreed to waive the online visa on arrival additional payment until 30th April 2019.
 After this date, the 2,000 Baht fee may apply.

 The 21 countries eligible for a visa on arrival are: Andorra, Bhutan, Bulgaria, China, Cyprus, Ethiopia, Fiji, India, Kazakhstan, Latvia, Lithuania, Maldives, Malta, Mauritius, Papua New Guinea, Romania, San Marino, Saudi Arabia, Taiwan, Ukraine, and Uzbekistan.

 There are particular visa requirements for the visa on arrival in Thailand which travelers should be aware of prior to traveling:

 - Passports must be valid for at least 30 days upon the date of entry.